mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 First let's start with the original wiring schematic; granted, this is simplified because it doesn't include the limit switches, but you get the idea.
 It's **intense**.
 ![Original Ottobot Wiring](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/OTTO_wiring.jpg)

-Now, the simplest wiring by far was just the smoothie board and limit switches; however, the integrated stepper drivers just aren't powerful enough to run the 2.8A Nema 23s, so I kept it as simple as possible by only including the necessary external stepper drivers.
+Now, the simplest wiring by far was just the smoothieboard and limit switches; however, the integrated stepper drivers just aren't powerful enough to run the 2.8A Nema 23s, so I kept it as simple as possible by only including the necessary external stepper drivers.
 Two switches are missing, but that'd just be three more wires.
 All-in-all, much simpler.

 ![New wiring](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/Gent_lab_remix.jpg)